jerrettl/Clippy/artifacts/architecture.md

 # Overengineering

-To allow for expandability to other operating systems and architectures outside of web alone, Clippy uses an API as an intermediate party between the database and the user interface.
+The decision was made to have a project architecture that is likely more complex than necessary for the sake of using technologies and frameworks used in industry.
+While this does make the project more complex in scope, it also allows for a learning experience that is considered valuable.
 Generally, this project's approach will err on the side of overengineering to achieve this goal.

 # Build-vs-Buy Decisions